 Ugly sweater contests.
 Secret Santas.
 Towers of cookies in the breakroom every day.
 Holiday parties for your team and with clients.
 No matter where you are in the world, December and the multitude of holidays within the month can be a busy time.
 And while the holiday season can put a jingle in your spirit, it also may damper your workplace productivity.
 How can you stay on track with your work while decking the halls?

-Just say no. Speaking of eating a healthy lunch, resist temptation and say no to the homemade cookies, special breakfast treats, candy dishes on every desk and popcorn tins that seem to be around every corner in the workplace during the holiday season.
+Speaking of eating a healthy lunch, resist temptation and say no to the homemade cookies, special breakfast treats, candy dishes on every desk and popcorn tins that seem to be around every corner in the workplace during the holiday season.
 A snack here and “just a bite” there will end up making you feel sluggish and in need of a nap when you should be working.
-Looking for an idea on a healthy snack?

-Tune it out.
 While it often can be hard to avoid distractions at work, during the holidays it can be even more challenging.
 Co-workers chatting about holiday plans, everyone laughing over the latest viral holiday e-card or vendors dropping by with gifts can break your concentration from your work or derail a large amount of time.
 If you have an office, consider closing the door when you really need to focus.
 In an open workspace, a pair of noise-cancelling headphones may be of help.
-Discover ways to become intensely focused.

-Embrace the quiet.
 If you’re working during the holidays and your officemates are on vacation, take advantage of this time with fewer meetings and less interruptions.
 Wrap-up projects that have been on the backburner, organize a new project for the new year or take some online training that you’ve always been interested in but couldn’t find the time to do.
-Here are more ideas for taking advantage of holiday downtime while working.